General Surgery Residency Program

 - Pathos – compassion, sympathy, empathy, altruism, and humanitarianism

-Our residents will receive exposure to the preoperative, operative, and postoperative care for patients in the principal components of general surgery: specifically, diseases of the head and neck, breast, skin and soft tissues, alimentary tract, hepatobiliary system, vascular system, endocrine system, the comprehensive management of trauma and emergency operations, and surgical critical care.
-In addition, we will provide clinical experience in Cardiothoracic Surgery, Pediatric Surgery, Plastic Surgery, Burn Management, Surgical Endoscopy, Urology, Otorhinolaryngology, Gynecology, Neurosurgery, Surgical Oncology, Orthopedics, and Anesthesiology.
+Our residents receive exposure to preoperative, operative, and postoperative care for patients in the principal components of general surgery: specifically, diseases of the head and neck, breast, skin and soft tissues, alimentary tract, hepatobiliary system, vascular system, and the endocrine system.
+Residents also experience the comprehensive management of trauma and emergency operations and surgical critical care.
+In addition, we will provide clinical experience in cardiothoracic surgery, pediatric surgery, plastic surgery, burn management, surgical endoscopy, urology, otorhinolaryngology, gynecology, surgical oncology, transplant, orthopedics, and anesthesiology.

-The core clinical education for the Surgical Residency Program takes place at both the USA Health University Hospital and the USA Children's & Women's Hospital.
-Dedicated Academic Surgeons provide this educational experience in fully JHACO accredited tertiary centers.
+The core clinical education for the Surgical Residency Program takes place at both the USA Health University Hospital and the USA Health Children's & Women's Hospital.
+Dedicated academic surgeons provide this educational experience in fully JHACO accredited tertiary centers.

-To provide a broader educational experience, rotations away from the University System have been established.
-These rotations specifically provide experience with "bread and butter" general surgery, peripheral vascular surgery, surgical oncology, as practiced by prominent surgeons engaged in private venues in the Mobile Region.
-Our residents also rotate to the Veterans Affairs Medical Center (Gulf Coast), which provides expertise in surgery as only that patient population can impart.
+To provide a broader educational experience, rotations away from the university system have been established.
+These rotations specifically provide experience with "bread and butter" general surgery, peripheral vascular surgery, and surgical oncology as practiced by prominent surgeons engaged in private venues in the Mobile region:

 - ACS - Acute Care Surgery - emergency general surgery, trauma and plastic